-Teaching Assistants appointed at 25% time or more for the entire quarter are eligible for payment of health insurance and partial tuition remission: Fee Payment Information for Teaching Assistants.
-Readers and Tutors who are appointed at 25% time or more and work a minimum 110 hours during the quarter are also eligible for payment of health insurance and partial tuition remission.
-The Student Academic Title Rates document provides salary information for Teaching Assistant, Reader and Tutor positions can be found on the Student Academic Title Rates document.
+IAs appointed at 25% time or more for the entire quarter are eligible for payment of health insurance and partial tuition remission: Fee Payment Information for Teaching Assistants.
+Salary rates for for Teaching Assistant, Associate-In, Reader and Tutor positions can be found on the Student Academic Title Rates document.

-Graduate students appointed as Teaching Assistants, Associates, Readers or Tutors (ASE's) are represented by the Association of Student Employees/UAW under a collective bargaining agreement with the University of California.
-All salary payments under these titles are subject to a deduction for union membership dues or agency fee deduction for students who choose not to become members of the union.
-The university/UAW Agreement can be retrieved electronically here.
+Graduate students appointed as IAs are represented by the Association of Student Employees/UAW under a collective bargaining agreement with the University of California.
+The UAW/ASE contract with the UC system can be viewed here.